Bhanu Bharti

-Bhanu Bharti (born 1947) is an Indian theatre director and playwright, and the founder-director of Aaj Rangmandal theatre group.
+Bhanu Bharti (born 1947) is an Indian theatre director, playwright and the founding director of Aaj Rangmandal theatre group.
 Most known for his theatre productions and choreographies with tribal and folk artists, including Pashu Gayatri by K.N.
 Panikkar, Kaal Katha and Amar Beej, all are based on rituals of the Bhil tribe of Mewar region of Rajasthan, apart from Chandrama Singh urf Chamku Das, Yamgatha and Aks-Tamasha, counting to over 70 plays in a career spanning nearly four decades.

 Early life and education

 Bhanu Bharti was born in 1947 in Ajmer, Rajasthan.
 He graduated from National School of Drama in 1973, winning the Best all Round student and the best Director awards.
 Later he studied traditional theatre of Japan at the University of Tokyo.